Human Rights

 • Freedom of Association and the right to collective bargaining

-Ensuring the right of employees to freedom of association to protect their own labor rights and signing collective agreements with Labor Union of China Steel Corporation to ensure coherent channels for employee expression of opinions.
+Respecting and supporting the right of employees to freedom of association to protect their own labor rights and signing collective agreements with Labor Union of China Steel Corporation to ensure coherent channels for employee expression of opinions.
 This is aimed at safeguarding and enhancing the rights of employees and striving to promote harmonious labor relations.

 • Promotion of Employees’ Physical and Mental well-being and Life Balance